 - ▶ The work presented by the candidate was audible, clear and accurate and had a sense of fluency some of the time.
 There was some use of integrated vocal and physical skills within the space to support characterisation and/or narrative, and some clear choices of interpretation.
-There were moments of good communication and rapport between the candidates. - ▶ The candidate demonstrated a reasonable understanding of the material and technique in the performance and of how the characters relate to each other. - ▶ The candidate performed the original scene with some confidence, communicating an imagined situation with creativity and coherence some of the time. - There was an awareness of audience, communicating meaning and mood, delivering a shared performance with an appearance of ease and confidence some of the time. - ▶ The candidate reflected on the work with some confidence, communicating a reasonable understanding of the material and technique and of how the characters relate to each other.
+There were moments of good communication and rapport between the candidates. - ▶ The candidate demonstrated a reasonable understanding of the material and technique in the performance and of how the characters relate to each other. - ▶ The candidate performed the original scene with some confidence, communicating an imagined situation with creativity and coherence some of the time. - ▶ There was an awareness of audience, communicating meaning and mood, delivering a shared performance with an appearance of ease and confidence some of the time. - The candidate reflected on the work with some confidence, communicating a reasonable understanding of the material and technique and of how the characters relate to each other.

 - The work presented by the candidate lacked audibility, clarity and/or accuracy, showing little evidence of preparation.
-A limited range of vocal and physical skills within the space was demonstrated and there was limited communication between the candidates. - ▶ The candidate demonstrated limited understanding of the material and technique in the performance and of how the characters relate to each other. - The candidate struggled to create and perform the original scene, conveying limited creativity and coherence - There was limited awareness of audience and/or there was a lack of confidence in delivering a shared performance. - The candidate was unable to reflect on the work with confidence, communicating limited understanding of the material and technique and of how the characters relate to each other.
+A limited range of vocal and physical skills within the space was demonstrated and there was limited communication between the candidates. - ▶ The candidate demonstrated limited understanding of the material and technique in the performance and of how the characters relate to each other. - The candidate struggled to create and perform the original scene, conveying limited creativity and coherence. - There was limited awareness of audience and/or there was a lack of confidence in delivering a shared performance. - ▶ The candidate was unable to reflect on the work with confidence, communicating limited understanding of the material and technique and of how the characters relate to each other.

-EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE extract from a play from memory with two characters of different status. (maximum time: 7 minutes) Full details of how to prepare for this task are on pages 96-98.
-40 Task 2: Character development The candidates perform ONE original scene showing their characters from task 1 in a different environment. (maximum time: 7 minutes) Full details of how to prepare for this task are on pages 99-100.
-40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) Full details of how to prepare for this task and the set questions are on pages 85-95.
+EXAM REQUIREMENTS FURTHER INFORMATION MARKS Task 1: Performance The candidates perform ONE extract from a play from memory with two characters of different status. (maximum time: 7 minutes) For full details on how to prepare for this task, see Section 15: Exam guidance: Performance tasks.
+40 Task 2: Character development The candidates perform ONE original scene showing their characters from task 1 in a different environment. (maximum time: 7 minutes) For full details on how to prepare for this task, see Section 16: Exam guidance: Character development tasks.
+40 Task 3: Reflection The candidates demonstrate their knowledge and understanding of the performance material and processes through a prepared reflection. (maximum time: 4 minutes) For full details on how to prepare for this task and the set questions, see Sections 11-13: Reflection task.
 20

-During the exam, the candidates will: Integrate vocal and physical performance skills to deliver an imaginative and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Technical skills Demonstrate effective use of physicality and space to create and sustain character and narrative rechnical SkillS Demonstrate the ability to create an original scene with character and narrative development Demonstrate and communicate understanding of the material and technique, connection with character and of how the characters relate to each other Engagement with the material Demonstrate the ability to explore a character with creativity with the material Demonstrate a confident, sustained and accurate shared performance Demonstrate ability to engage the audience, communicating meaning and mood Performance & audience awareness
+Integrate vocal and physical performance skills to deliver an imaginative and accurate performance Demonstrate variations in pace, pitch and volume to create character and support narrative Technical skills Demonstrate effective use of physicality and space to create and sustain character and narrative recillical Skills Demonstrate the ability to create an original scene with character and narrative development Demonstrate and communicate understanding of the material and technique, connection with character and of how the characters relate to each other Engagement with the material Demonstrate the ability to explore a character with creativity with the material Demonstrate a confident, sustained and accurate shared performance Demonstrate ability to engage the audience, communicating meaning and mood Performance & audience awareness